worepix/doc-chester/source/firmware/quick_start.rst

 Firmware Quick Start
 ####################

-You can easily edit or create your own custom firmware for HARDWARIO Core Module on Windows, Linux or macOS.
+You can easily edit or create your custom firmware for HARDWARIO Core Module on Windows, Linux or macOS.
 !!!!!!!TODO!!!!!!!!!!!!!!!!!

 .. note::